-Not only is alcohol an anti-nutrient, but detoxifying it uses up our vitamins and minerals, whilst also creating harmful free radicals.
-The result of this is low energy, poor immunity, headaches and bad skin.
-Taking a good quality supplement can help to give the body an easy boost, so if you plan to drink more than usual this party season, adding one into your regimes is a must.
+Not only is alcohol an anti-nutrient, but detoxifying it uses up our vitamins and minerals, whilst possibly also creating harmful free radicals.
+The result of this can be low energy, poor immunity, headaches and bad skin.
+Taking a good quality supplement can help to support loss of nutrients, so if you plan to drink more than usual and not eat as well as you usually do this party season, adding one into your regimes might be useful.

 3. Eat Eggs for Breakfast